2DSNerd/2DSNerd/README.md

 <br>
 <br>

-# What I Want To learn
+# What I Want To Learn
 I Want To Learn Python For AI And CSS For Making Stuff Look Better
 <br>
 <br>
 <br>

-# Mods Im Working On
+# Mods I am working On

 If Been Working On My Mods Named, You Stand No Chance,<br>
 And Extra Enchants Reworked